Mandu (community development block): Infrastructure

 There are 70 inhabited villages in the Mandu CD block.
 In 2011, 62 villages had power supply.
 8 villages had tap water (treated/ untreated), 70 villages had well water (covered/ uncovered), 66 villages had hand pumps, and all villages had drinking water facility.
 9 villages had post offices, 7 villages had sub post offices, 9 villages had telephones (land lines), 31 villages had mobile phone coverage.
 70 villages had pucca (paved) village roads, 22 villages had bus service (public/ private), 9 villages had autos/ modified autos, 18 villages had taxi/vans and 28 villages had tractors.
 8 villages had bank branches, 2 villages had agricultural credit societies, 4 villages had cinema/ video halls, 1 village had public library and public reading rooms.
 23 villages had public distribution system, 11 villages had weekly haat (market) and 35 villages had assembly polling stations.

 Coal mining

 The projects of the Kuju Area of Central Coalfields are: Saruberia underground, Saruberia opencast, Ara open cast, Kuju underground, Topa underground, Topa open cast, Pindra underground, Pindra open cast, Pundi open cast, Karma opencast.
 The area office is at Hesagarha, Kuju 825316.

 The projects of the Hazaribagh Area of Central Coalfields are: Parej East Open Cast, Kedla underground, Kedla opencast, Tapin opencast, Jharkhand opencast, Kedla Washery and Regional R/Workshop.
 The area office is at Charhi, PO Charhi 825336.

 Tata Steel owns and operates the West Bokaro colliery and Ghatotand Washery.

 Transport

-The Koderma–Hazaribagh–Barkakana–Ranchi line passes though this block and there are stations at Kuju and Mandu.
+The Koderma–Hazaribagh–Barkakana–Ranchi line passes through this block and there are stations at Kuju and Mandu.